 Keep Kirkwood Green was founded in 1994.
-A grass-roots organization, its mission is to preserve, protect, and enhance the greenspace of the historic, yet modern community that is Kirkwood, Missouri.
+A grass-roots organization, its mission is to preserve, protect, and enhance the greenspace of the historic, yet modern, community that is Kirkwood, Missouri.
 Currently the main focus of KKG activities, the 50 Trees program, is funded solely by private cash donations and proceeds from beverage sales at KKG’s booth at the Greentree Festival.
-Come visit Booth #47 during the festival – Sept 15-17, 2017 – to nominate a site for a tree or to join our group of volunteers.
+Come visit Booth #47 during the festival – Sept 14-16, 2018 – to nominate a site for a tree or to join our group of volunteers.

 Additional information?
 How can I donate? – Your cash donations will go directly toward the purchase of trees, mulch, and supplies for the 2017 planting campaign.
 For more info about this worthwhile program or how to make a donation, view or download the 50 TREES Brochure – 2017 for details (updated brochure is coming soon).

 Questions?
 Comments?
 Interested in volunteering?
 Email us at KeepKirkwoodGreen@gmail.com.